bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wilder.md

 **Raymond Wilder** was an American mathematician who worked in topology as well as producing works on philosophy.

 ### Mathematical Profile (Excerpt):
-* Music played a large part in the family, and Raymond learnt to play the piano, in particular playing to accompany silent films in local cinemas.
 * Wilder then taught mathematics at Brown during 1920-21 while studying for his master's degree in actuarial mathematics which he received in 1921.
 * Wilder moved to the University of Texas in 1921 where again he was appointed as an instructor while he worked for his doctorate.
 * After Wilder persuaded Moore to let him take the course, Moore proceeded to ignore him until he solved one of the hardest problems Moore posed to the class.